-If you are unhappy with the cost and complexity of re-roofing one of your structures with conventional shingle-type roofing materials, there may a solution.
+If you are unhappy with the cost and complexity of re-roofing one of your structures with conventional shingle-type roofing materials, there may be a solution.
 Rolled roofing is one of the easiest and cheapest roofing materials you can purchase.
 Plus, it is one of few types of roofs that most homeowners can install on a do-it-yourself basis, although in a limited fashion.

 Is rolled roofing too good to be true?
 While rolled roofing is cheap and easy to install, its resale value is perilously low when it is used to roof-occupied structures.
 Rolled roofing is best installed on unoccupied structures, such as sheds, shops, garages, and other outbuildings.
 Before you dash down to the home improvement store and pick up a few rolls, you should be aware of the significant disadvantages that come along with the advantages of this product.

 Rolled Roofing Basics

 Rolled roofing (or roll roofing)—also known as MSR—comes in rolls of 100 square feet.
 Rolled roofing is easy to obtain and can be found at all home improvement stores.
 One MSR roofing roll is usually about 36 feet long by 36 inches wide.
 So in terms of quantity, a roofing roll is about the size of one composite shingle square.
 Square is a roofing term that refers to one roofing unit of 100 square feet.

 The conventional way of roofing a house is with individual composite (asphalt) shingles.
 Rolled roofing is vaguely similar in that it is also an oil-based asphalt product.
 But the similarity stops there.
-Rolled MSR roofing is thinner, larger, cheaper, less durable, and is horizontally installed in long strips.
+Rolled MSR roofing is thinner, larger, cheaper, less durable, and horizontally installed in long strips.
 Besides being thicker, composite shingles or any type of shingle are far less prone to tearing or cracking because stress is distributed across a wide area of individually moving parts.

 Several types of rolled roofing are used as supplements to other roofing materials.
 One example is saturated felt, which is builders-grade felt impregnated with asphalt and used mainly as an underlayment.